Psychosensory therapy: Interventions

 According to Ruden there are multiple psychosensory therapy techniques, including havening techniques, emotional freedom techniques (EFT), Callahan technique–thought field therapy (CT-TFT) and eye movement desensitizing and reprocessing (EMDR).
 Ruden claimed that some psychosensory therapy techniques need continuing maintenance, while others can facilitate permanent change.
 However, of these psychosensory therapy techniques, only EMDR for posttraumatic stress disorder (PTSD) is recognized as a psychological treatment for the Society of Clinical Psychology Division 12 of the American Psychological Association.

 Havening techniques

 Havening therapy refers to Ruden's approach to treating suffering related to trauma.
 This technique utilizes sensory inputs, including physical touching between the therapist and patient, to create a safe space for de-encoding traumatic memories.
 In practice a practitioner might lightly tap and stroke a subject who hums and practices eye movements, in the hope this might alleviate pain.

 According to Ruden, touch facilitates an increase in calming chemicals like serotonin, which deactivates specific receptors in the memory bank.
-Consequently, successful havening can result in permeant change as amygdala-activated emotional responses to the traumatic memory are removed.
+Consequently, successful havening can result in permanent change as amygdala-activated emotional responses to the traumatic memory are removed.
 However, havening has been criticized for a lacking empirical support, and that significantly more research on havening is needed before the practice can be considered evidence based.